lokichubs/lokichubs.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Address.
-Contacts.
-Motto.
-Etc.
+subtitle: Guy behind the Laptop,Music,and Barbell

 profile:
   align: right